nsidc/search-interface/DEVELOPMENT.md

 ## Running the app locally

+Make sure grunt is installed by running `npm install -g grunt-cli` (with root access).

 Run `grunt build:nsidc-dev` or `grunt build:acadis-dev` to generate the appropriate `src/index.html` file (as well as css files), then `./run_local_webserver.rb` and open your browser to http://localhost:8081.